nimmiev/CCCU-Project/README.md

 #### Educational Meeting
 The assistance of the educational meeting and details.

+#### Multilanguage Integration
+The admin and client website works in French and English.

 ## The admin panel
 The admin panel admin can manage CMS contents and images, New member application users management - approval,reject,and view, loan application member manage - approval,reject,and view, All users management, educational meeting management - add, edit, delete, and accept/reject users.